Stuycs-K/final-project-liang-collin-zhang-yinwei/WORKLOG.md

 ### 06/02/24
 Implemented parry and created workable rudamentary sprites and moving background for presentable demo, worked on linear plane movement mode

+### 06/03/24
+Looked at actual cuphead boss structures to figure out how final background should look

 ### 06/04/24
 Changed main branch back to more workable linear plane motion and improved parry logic/handling